Institute for Cognitive Science Studies

-The Institute for Cognitive Science Studies (ICSS) (Persian: موسسه آموزش عالی علوم شناختی, Moasesse-ye Amouzesh-e Aali-e Oloum-e Shenakhti) is a non-governmental, non-for-profit advanced research institution in Pardis, Tehran, Iran, committed to promoting research and educational efforts that bring together the various disciplines that contribute to cognitive sciences and its related technologies.
+The Institute for Cognitive Science Studies (ICSS) (Persian: موسسه آموزش عالی علوم شناختی, Moasesse-ye Amouzesh-e Aali-e Oloum-e Shenakhti) is a non-governmental, non-profit advanced research institution in Pardis, Tehran, Iran, committed to promoting research and educational efforts that bring together the various disciplines that contribute to cognitive sciences and its related technologies.

-History and Objectives
+History and objectives

 The institute was initially established as a study group by the same name in 1997 at Shahid Beheshti University, and later accredited by the Ministry of Science, Research and Technology in 2003 to accept graduate students.
 In 2016, it departed from its parent university and acted as an independent educational organization ever since.
 The ICSS founded by a board of trustees consisting of prominent Iranian psychologists led by Prof. Kamal Kharazi.

 In 2007, to develop cognitive sciences and technologies at the national level, the Supreme Council of Cultural Revolution, assigned Kharazi to draft a strategic report for the development of cognitive science and its related technologies.
 This task was carried out by a working group led by him and with the cooperation of a group of cognitive science professors, and it was approved by the Supreme Council in 2010 and announced by the then president.
 In addition, in 2013, the Supreme Council of Cultural Revolution, by approving the comprehensive scientific map of the country, named the field of cognitive sciences as an A-priority science for the country.

 Therefore, the main objective of ICSS is to promote the field in Iran and to train distinguished researchers to conduct cutting-edge research related to the field to address cultural and social issues.
-To implement the aforementioned reports, the Cognitive Sciences and Technologies Council was established in 2012 under the auspices of the Vice President for Science and Technology, and Kharrazi was appointed as its secretary.
-Besides, a curriculum planning committee was established in the Ministry of Science, Research and Technology to develop the doctoral and master’s degree curriculums of cognitive sciences and technologies.

 The institute also adheres to the principle that research findings should be shared with other scientific communities through their publication in respectable peer-reviewed journals and books.